 What is the best width for quilt binding?

 There are many widths you can choose from, but to start with, wider is easier to sew, especially when working with several layers.
 I usually cut mine at 2 1/2 “ width from selvedge to selvedge.
 You can get away with a slightly narrow binding at 2 1/4″ should be fine too.

 How Much Binding Do I Need?

-Oh and let’s not forget about the length: you’ll need at least 10 inches more than the circumference of the project you’re working on – more for larger and a bit less for small versions.
+Oh and let’s not forget about the length: you’ll need at least 10 inches more than the perimeter of the project you’re working on – more for larger and a bit less for small versions.